EarlyHemisphere/RedditSubMatch/README.md

 A tool for matching Redditors with similar interests based on their subreddit subscriptions and activity.

+## Code

+Decided to setup docker just in case, can be built/ran with `./run.sh` i fucked up spacing in a file for some reason

 ## Preliminary notes based on the suggestions of Redditors

 ### Resources